BuoyantIO/http-max-rps/README.md

 # http-max-rps

-A tool for finding the max RPS of an HTTP
+A tool for finding the max RPS of an HTTP server or intermediary.

 `http-max-rps` will tell you the maximum rps that either an http server or an intermediary can provide as well as the max number of concurrent